LR parser: Augmented grammar

 It is for this augmented grammar that the item sets and the transitions between them will be determined.

 Table construction

 Finding the reachable item sets and the transitions between them

 The first step of constructing the tables consists of determining the transitions between the closed item sets.
 These transitions will be determined as if we are considering a finite automaton that can read terminals as well as nonterminals.
-The begin state of this automaton is always the closure of the first item of the added rule: S → E:
+The begin state of this automaton is always the closure of the first item of the added rule: S → E eof: